-Hans marched to the playground, For the Halloween parade.
-Ghosts and ghouls lined up, Kindergarten to fifth grade.
+Hans marched onto the playground, For the Halloween parade.
+Goblins and ghouls were lined up, Kindergarten to fifth grade.

-Music played; the line moved.
-In his costume Hans felt proud, But when he reached the field, A hush fell on the crowd.
+Music played and the line moved.
+In his costume Hans felt proud, But as he circled the field, A hush fell over the crowd.

-Parents gasped; parents gawked.
+The parents gasped; the parents gawked.
 All video cams turned off.
 Some boys pointed; some girls laughed.
 They could hear their teachers cough.

 "Guess who I am?"
-Hans said.
+Hans announced.

 "Now who do you suppose?

 I'm from a story my class read.

-Come see my fine new clothes?"
+Do you like my fine new clothes?"

-"The Emperor!" all the kids cried.
+"The Emperor!" the kids cried.

 "That's the best costume ever!"

-"From Hans Anderson's tale!"
+"From the Hans Anderson tale!"

 "How creative!
 How clever!"

-Parents in the crowd scowled.

-Mad shouts blared everywhere.
-"Someone put clothes on that boy!
-He's stark, buck-naked bare!"
+The parents in the crowd scowled.
+Angry shouts blared everywhere.
+"Someone put clothes on that kid!
+That boy's stark, buck-naked bare!"